LincaMarius/ISAP-1_Logisim_Simulation/README.md

 # ISAP-1 Computer simulation in Logisim
 The improved version of the SAP-1 computer.

-This is the process of optimizing the functionality of the SAP-1 computer at the instruction set level, which I went through.
+This is the process of making the ISAP-1 computer at the simulation level using the Logisim program, presented step by step

 By: Lincă Marius Gheorghe.